 Young-Williams Animal Center began as the Knoxville/Knox County Animal Welfare Center that opened in January 2001.
-As the demand for animal services continued to grow, a group of concerned citizens including attorneys Lindsey Young and Mark Williams knew that a larger and more sophisticated facility was needed.
+As the demand for animal services continued to grow, a group of concerned citizens including attorneys Lindsay Young and Mark Williams knew that a larger and more sophisticated facility was needed.

 They began a campaign to build the new center as a partnership with the city and county along with private citizens who shared a passion for animal welfare.